qudini/gom/README.md

 #### Selection

-When asking for the `selection` as a parameter of your resolvers, you'll receive an instance of `graphql.gom.Selection`, which exposes two methods:
+When requesting the `selection` as a parameter of your resolvers, you will receive an instance of `graphql.gom.Selection`, which exposes two methods:

 - `boolean contains(String field)`: returns `true` if the given field is part of the selection.
 - `Stream<String> stream()`: streams the selected fields.